overflowwebdesigns/midAmMailer/README.md

 2. Create a new app in CapRover
 3. Set the environment variables in the app settings
 4. Deploy the app using the provided Dockerfile
-5. The app will start monitoring immediately and check for updates every hour
+5. The app will start monitoring immediately and check for updates every 10 minutes

 ## Local Testing